Parval or Parwal Sabzi

 Parval sabzi pointed gourd Indian style in a pan.

-• Cook time: 15 minutes
+• Cooking time: 15 minutes

 • Prep time: 10 minutes (cut parval)

 This parwal recipe is an easy introductory sabzi.
-This is a Gujarati recipe and it is so quick to make and ready under 20 minutes.
-Bhinda means okra.
-Shaak is a dish made of vegetables and spices.
+This is a Gujarati recipe and it is so quick to make and ready in under 20 minutes

-It is a quick healthy and delicious dish.
+Parval ki sabzi is a quick and delicious dish.
 It is one of those dishes that was made regularly at home growing up.
-Served with some fresh, hot rotli, basmati rice or jeera rice and you are set!
-It is an easy to make meal.

-Parval sabzi tastes great with warm roti, Bhakri or other Indian breads and basmati rice / jeera rice.
 Often shaaks (vegetable dishes) are also served with dals for a complete meal.

 Pointed gourd vegetable or parval in a bowl.

 Parwal is often confused with tindora, which you can use to make Tindora Nu Shaak.
 While tindora looks similar to parwal it is different.
-Parwal is known as pointed gourd.
-So, it is part of the gourd family but different from tindora or ivy gourd.

 Parwal is a little larger than tindora and has a thicker skin.
 It also has a softer texture than the crunch of tindora.